Axway/elasticsearch-docker-beat/README.md

 make
 ```

-To create the dbeat image `axway/elasticsearch-docker-beat:latest`, run the command bellow:
+To create the dbeat image `axway/elasticsearch-docker-beat:latest`, run the command below:

 ```
 make create-image
 ```

-or directly use the docker hub image, pulling it:
+or pull the Docker Hub image:

 ```
 docker pull axway/elasticsearch-docker-beat:latest
 ```

-For test, you can create an image tagged `test` using the command:
+To test, you can create an image tagged `test` using the command:

 ```
 make create-image-test
 ```

 it creates the image `axway/elasticsearch-docker-beat:test` locally which can be used locally to test code updates.

-Available tags on docker hub are: latest, 0.0.2, 0.0.3

 ### Run in swarm context

-Create local swarm manager node, if not exist:
+Create a local swarm manager node if it does not exist:

 ```
 docker node inspect self > /dev/null 2>&1 || docker swarm inspect > /dev/null 2>&1 || (echo "> Initializing swarm" && docker swarm init --advertise-addr 127.0.0.1)
 ```

-Create network `aNetwork`, if not exist:
+Create network `aNetwork`, if it does not exist:

 ```
 docker network ls | grep aNetwork || (echo "> Creating overlay network 'aNetwork'" && docker network create -d overlay aNetwork)
 ```

-Create named volume `dbeat`, if not exist:
+Create named volume `dbeat`, if it does not exist:

 ```
 docker volume create dbeat